Useful tips and information for people arriving at and traveling from Budapest’s Liszt Ferenc International Airport.

 We can get some rest at many spots, and not only us, but our devices can recharge as well through the public plugs.

 Souvenirs for those at home

-Pro tip: often enough you can try burnt spirits, those with a fear of travelling might get a second dose with a few kind words, a wide smile and by sharing their fears.
+Pro tip: often enough, you can try burnt spirits, those with a fear of traveling might get a second dose with a few kind words, a wide smile and by sharing their fears.

 They also thought of the little one when planning the stores.
-With the presents bought at the toy-stores that can be found her, we can entertain our children during travelling (I believe I don’t have to get into too much detail about the importance of this), but we can also surprise those at home, to raise agio between our nephews and nieces.
+With the presents bought at the toy-stores that can be found here, we can entertain our children during traveling (I believe I don’t have to get into too much detail about the importance of this), but we can also surprise those at home, to raise agio between our nephews and nieces.